 Organizing your work schedule and sticking to it is a constant challenge.
 If you are not careful, you can end up either getting distracted and underachieving because you are not working enough; or the opposite happens and you work way too much, because either you don't know when to stop, or you end up saying yes to every single work offer that comes along.
 Working regular work hours becomes a real challenge.

 2. Irregular Income

 Working from home can mean spending many hours by yourself.
 The lack of social interaction and support from others can definitely be a downside.
 There may be no one around to ask advice from, or request support from, or just to vent to.
-It means that you have to make a definite effort to socialize with others during down periods, otherwise it's easy to feel isolated or depressed.
+It means that you have to make a definite effort to socialize with others during down periods; otherwise, it's easy to become isolated or depressed.

 4. Taxes and Accounting